 - Explain techniques for writing effective sentences

-So far we have discussed organizational practices for strong writing and the importance of keeping the audience in mind.
-We’ve also analyzed appropriate tone and language choices for academic discourse.
+So far we have discussed organizational practices for strong writing and the importance of keeping your audience in mind.
+We have also analyzed appropriate tone and language choices for academic discourse.
 Now, let’s talk about the actual writing itself.

-Two key characteristics of effective academic writing are that it is precise and concise.
+Effective academic writing is precise and concise when it comes to language choices.
 This precision and concision must be evident at all levels, from the overall document, to paragraphing, to sentence structure to word choice, and even to punctuation.
 Every word or phrase should have a distinct and useful purpose.

 Write Concise Sentences